YaFanYen/Attack-Analysis/README.md

 # Attack-Analysis
-RandomForestClassifier used to classify which attack the log stands for.
+Use RandomForestClassifier to classify which attack the log stands for.

 Run `python attack_analysis.py` to check for the result.